* Trump says China wants to return to negotiating table

 German business sentiment deteriorated more than expected in August to hit its lowest since November 2012, a survey by Germany's Ifo Institute showed on Monday.

 The latest trade escalation overshadowed a pledge by Federal Reserve Chair Jerome Powell last week to "act as appropriate" to keep the U.S. economy healthy, although he stopped short of committing to rapid-fire rate cuts.

-The markets clearly believe the Fed will have to act more aggressively and are fully priced for at least a quarter-point cut in September and more than 120 basis points of easing by the end of 2020.
+Markets are now fully priced for at least a quarter-point cut from the Fed in September and more than 120 basis points of easing by the end of 2020.